Jimmy Smallhorne

 Smallhorne appeared in the crime thriller When the Sky Falls.
 At the 2004 Cannes Film Festival, it was announced that Smallhorne would direct his comedy screenplay Pushers Needed with an all-star cast of Joan Allen, Claire Danes, Kathy Bates, Brenda Blethyn and Maggie Smith.

 Smallhorne grew up in the Ballyfermot suburb of Dublin, Ireland.
 He emigrated to the United States in 1994, finding work as a construction laborer.
 While working in construction, Smallhorne helped organize the Irish Bronx Theater.

-In 2020 he appeared in the crime drama series Dead Still.
+In 2020 he appeared in the crime drama series Dead Still and in 2018 series Taken Down.
+He also appeared in the 2017 film Cardboard Gangsters.